oilverb/data-science-s2025/data-science-curriculum-build/challenges/c05-antibiotics-assignment.md

     bacteria than gram negative.
 Far more negative bacteria have no antibiotic in this dataset that is effective against them

-    - Neomycin is the only antibioitic in the dataset that can be considered effective against any gram-positive bacteria

   - Streptomycin is the least effective of the antibiotics, as far as number of bacteria it is effective against.

-    - However, it is more effective than penecillin at treating some bacteria.
+    - However, it is more effective than penicillin at treating some bacteria.
 It isn’t always the least effective on every bacteria, it just doesn’t ever meet the 0.1 threshhold